 Likewise, different rituals are conducted in specific parts of the country; especially Bisket Jatra, Sindoor Jatra, and Bode Jatra celebrate in Bhaktapur as annual carnivals.
 As the Nepali calendar (PATRO) is based on the Lunar (Cycle of the Moon) Calendar System, the date, month, days, and horoscope are different from the solar calendar.
 So the first month of the Year is called Baishakh, which falls from mid-April to May mid, and the last month of Nepali month is called Chaitra which starts in mid-March and ends mid of April.
 Here, we are writing down the names of the 12 months of the Nepali Year and Nepali Date according to Nepali Patro.

 - Baishakh -(30/31 days) Mid-April to Mid-May

 - Shravan -(31/32 Days) Mid-July to Mid-August

 - Bhadra -(31/32 Days) Mid-August to Mid-September

 - Ashwin -(30/31 Days) Mid-September to Mid-October

 - Mangsir -(29/30 Days) Mid-November To Mid-December

 - Magh -(29/30 Days)Mid-January To Mid-February

 - Chaitra -(30/31 Days) Mid-March to Mid-April

-This is Nepali New Year 2077 which is going to begin on 13th- of April as New Year Day.
-As people of Nepali are following various culture and tradition, we are celebrating in different way.
-If you are curious for Nepali New Year, you are welcome to join with us to celebrate.
+This is Nepali New Year 2079 which is going to begin on the 14th- of April 2023 as New Year's Day.
+As people of Nepali are following various cultures and traditions, we are celebrating in different ways.
+If you are curious about Nepali New Year, you are welcome to join us to celebrate.